jmanfredi/nucscholar-wsu/README.md

 # Nucscholar Search
 This repository is a part of an effort to create a google like search engine specific to nuclear research.
-The current standard does not search all of the time, and when it does it misses information that is known to be presesnt.
 ## HTML
 There are two HTML pages.
 * search.html